Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 Mexico.
 Employers must manage profit-sharing obligations and a range of statutory benefits.
 Health insurance and holiday bonuses are standard expectations.

 Argentina.
 High inflation and currency controls make payroll timing and foreign exchange planning important.
-Many EORs pay in USD or stablecoins to maintain predictability.
+Many providers pay in USD or stablecoins to maintain predictability.
+Howdy operates in Argentina as a trusted local partner, handling the complexity of local labor law on your behalf.

 Colombia.
 Termination rules and social security contributions require precise recordkeeping.
 Delays in registration can cause compliance issues.

 Chile and Peru.
 Benefit structures are stable, but severance requirements vary.
-Employers should verify local notice periods and contribution rates before hiring.
+Confirm local notice periods and contribution rates before hiring.

 What to verify before signing an Employer of Record agreement